- Why are there more requests for support than people requesting it?

 - What are the differences between the social care support system and the disability benefits system?

+There are important similarities as well as differences between the social care support system and the disability benefits system.
 Disability benefits are intended to pay for additional costs of everyday life for someone with an illness, disability or mental health condition, rather than specifically for their statutory care needs, which are assessed, paid for and administered separately by local authorities.

+The level of need required to qualify for disability benefits is lower than that for receiving social care support from local authorities – people who do not qualify for social care support can receive disability benefits.
 Similarities between the two systems had become stronger in recent years because the trend had been for social care to be provided in the form of direct payments – a cash sum, like a disability benefit.
 However, this trend has now stalled (see indicator 15).